Prizes and Awards in Mathematics

 The Scott Russell Johnson Prize for Excellence in Graduate Study is given to continuing graduate students for extraordinary progress in research and excellence in teaching, or excellent performance as a first-year graduate student.
 The Scott Russell Johnson Graduate Dissertation Prize in Mathematics is awarded for the best graduate dissertation in mathematics.
 The Scott Russell Johnson Undergraduate Mathematics Prize is given to the best graduating mathematics major.
 Special consideration is given to independent research done as a senior thesis or SURF project.

-Nomination Process: Nominations for the graduate awards will be accepted from student and faculty until April 23, 2018.
-Please send any nominations to Mika Walton.
+Nomination Process: Nominations for the graduate awards will be accepted from student and faculty in April 2019.
+Please send any nominations to Meagan Heirwegh.
 The undergraduate award is determined by the department and does not require nomination.

 For over fifty years, Tom Apostol has represented great math teaching at Caltech.
 In 2010 the mathematics option at Caltech set up the Apostol Teaching Awards to recognize excellence in teaching by our graduate teachers.